michaelwittmann/docker_simulation_pipeline_example/README.md

 <ADD IMAGE>

 ## Simulations
-It doesn't matter what kind of simulation you are running, when it runs on your PC, you will be able to pack it into a docker image.
+It doesn't matter what kind of simulation you are running.
+If it runs on your PC, you will be able to pack it into a docker image.
-For sure it might get more complex, than in the example projects, but you only have to deal with it once.
+For sure it might get more complex than in the example projects, but you only have to deal with it once.
 Just make sure that your simulation offers the possibility to parametrize it either via config-files or a cli.

-For this tutorial I prepared two simple example simulations in Python: `example_monte_carlo_pi`, `example_random_art`.
+For this tutorial I prepared two simple example simulations in Python: `example_monte_carlo_pi`, `example_random_art`

 ## Deploy your simulation in a docker container